So where were we…

-As the investor, the better you are at identifying what you want from your business, the better results will be because you’ve ACTUALLY defined results.
+As the investor, the better you are at identifying what you want from your business, the better results will be because you’ve ACTUALLY defined your vision.

 Saying I want to make six figures will mislead you.
 You can do that and spend thirty percent of your revenue on ads to hit that number.
 While you can claim the goal, you still may not make the money you need to become a full-time writer.

-You can write a book a month and get to a revenue goal, but then find you can’t get off the treadmill.
+You can write a book a month and reach a revenue goal but then find you can’t get off the treadmill.

-You can use stacked promos and discounts to build traffic and then wonder why you can’t sell higher-priced books in your series because you build an audience of bargain hunters.
+You can use stacked promos and discounts to increase traffic and then wonder why you can’t sell higher-priced books in your series because you built an audience of bargain hunters.

 Are any of these things you want?
 They are all results of focusing on the wrong indicator.

-Another issue associated with your investor needs is what you are prepared to do or can do?
+Another issue associated with your investor needs is what you are prepared to do or can do to achieve your vision.

 The systematic release of books in a series will benefit your launches and audience building.
 There is nothing to dispute with the method.

-What I saw as the issue was authors not understanding the capital needs for that plan.
+What I saw as the issue was that these authors did not understand the capital needs for that plan.

 If you plan to do a rapid release and the funds for books two and three are contingent on the success of book one, then the project was doomed before you started.

-Furthermore, in specific genres, the cost for an on-market book cover had escalated, making the investment with editing in the low four figures.
+Furthermore, the cost for an on-market book cover had escalated in specific genres, making the investment with editing in the low four figures.

-Going into the plan without the money would be like just hiking up Mount Everest and expecting to summit.
-The probability to summit is sub-one-percent, and the likelihood of you dying in the process is double digits.
+Going into the plan without the money would be like hiking up Mount Everest and expecting to summit.
+The probability to summit is sub-one percent, and the likelihood of you dying in the process is double digits.

-Don’t let others’ goals or your poorly planned goals drive your business to poor performance.
+Don’t let others’ goals or your poorly-defined vision drive your business to poor performance.

-Instead, strike a balance between what you want and what your business can do.
+Instead, your vision should strike a balance between what you want and what your business can do.